Excellence in College Health

 - To provide an environment that teaches the student to become an informed participant in his/her own healthcare.

-Student Health Service provides clinical services, both observation and out-patient, with on-site supporting clinical laboratory services, x-ray services, injury rehabilitative services, and pharmaceutical services.
+Student Health Service provides clinical services, both observation and out-patient, with on-site clinical laboratory services, x-ray services, injury rehabilitative services, and pharmaceutical services.
 Student Health Service also utilizes consultants within the immediate area, as well as consultants at large medical centers when appropriate to secure additional needed services and expertise.
 Student Health Service serves other components of the University in advising on safety, health and environmental concerns and in the educational efforts, both in and out of the classroom.

 Appalachian State University's Student Health Service is a primary care ambulatory clinic.
-Students can be seen by appointment or on a work-in basis while school is in session.
+Students can be seen by appointment or on a walk-in basis while school is in session.
 (Please see our home page for Hours and Requirements)

 The scope of service includes the following: